vgmstream/vgmstream/doc/TXTP.md

   * between `(time-pre)` and `(time-start)` song uses `(volume-start)`
   * between `(time-start)` and `(time-end)` song gradually changes `(volume-start)` to `(volume-end)` (depending on `(shape)`)
   * between `(time-end)` and `(time-post)` song uses `(volume-end)`
-  * `time-pre/post` may be -1 to set "file start" and "file end", cancelled by next fade
+  * `time-pre/post` may be -1 to set "file start" and "file end", canceled by next fade

 Considering:
 - `N` and `M` are channels (*current* value after previous operators are applied)